-Since its launch in 1990 the European Working Conditions Survey has provided an overview of working conditions in Europe in order to:
+Since its launch in 1990, the European Working Conditions Survey (EWCS) has provided an overview of working conditions in Europe.

-- Contribute to European policy development in particular on quality of work and employment issues.
+- contribute to European policy development on quality of work and employment issues

 The scope of the survey questionnaire has widened substantially since the first edition, aiming to provide a comprehensive picture of the everyday reality of men and women at work.
 Gender mainstreaming has been an important concern for recent reviews of the questionnaire.